-Sydney is a good travel destination.
-It’s a vibrant city with a lot to do.
-Sydney consists of villages each with their own character, and they all are so different!
-Sydney has water and great beaches almost everywhere, and a tourist-friendly climate all year round.
+Sydney is a perfect travel destination.
+It’s a vibrant, modern city and offers a lot of activities.
+The city consists of villages that each have their own character and all these villages are so different!
+And what is also good about Sydney it has water and fantastic beaches almost everywhere, and the climate is tourist-friendly all year round.

 Sydney has world-famous sights and you can walk between them.
 This post shows the main sights of Sydney and an easy walking-route between them.
 This is a one day sightseeing tour of Sydney, Australia.

-Sightseeing in Sydney: the tour on the map
+Sightseeing in Sydney: Walking Itinerary on the Map

 Sydney is a harbour city, and in the middle of it is the Harbour Bridge connecting the Northern suburbs to the city.
 The bridge is 2 km long and has six or eight lanes for cars, and it’s a rail and pedestrian bridge too.